TERITORI/teritori-dapp/CONTRIBUTING.md

   If there is changes in code used at other places, test for regressions in affected features

 If the PR is not atomic enough and makes reviewing hard, you can ask the author to split it

+You can deny the review if the PR does not pass CI

 ## Technology overview